What Is Swing in Drum Programming? The Secret Behind Groove

 - 3 min read

 You're staring at a perfectly programmed hi-hat pattern – every step exactly where it should be – and it sounds completely lifeless.
 Technically correct.
-Utterly dead.
+Totally dead.

 That's not a programming problem.
 That's a swing problem.